 We’ve already mentioned how a sudden change of mind in AMD’s headquarters has made sure that B450 and B550 pretty much support the same CPUs.
 This is a bit surprising because B450 was released bay back in July 2018 and B550 is yet to be released.
 However, you’ll probably be a lot safer with B550 if you decide to get a future Ryzen 4000 series CPU.

 Some may argue that the available PCIe 4.0 ports in B550 might represent a significant advantage over B450, which only uses up to 4x PCIe 3.0 and 6x PCIe 2.0 lanes.
-However, many benchmarks have proven what we all knew deep inside: PCIe 4.0 doesn’t really mean much to gamers.
+However, many benchmarks have proven what we all knew deep inside: PCIe 4.0 doesn’t mean much to gamers.
 Pretty much the most important thing where PCIe 4.0 has the upper hand is copying large amounts of data.
 In other, gaming-related scenarios, PCIe 3.0 and PCIe 4.0 go hand-in-hand.
 That’s probably the reason why Intel is sticking with PCIe 3.0 for all these years.

 An important difference in CPU compatibility is that B550 doesn’t support 3200G/3400G APUs.
-If you are oriented towards the future, you should definitely go ahead with a B550 motherboard.
-The only reason to choose B450 if you already own it, if you use an APU no longer supported on B550, or if someone offers it to you for $20.
-In other scenarios, B550 really provides both the price and the performance suitable for a budget chipset/motherboard.
+If you are oriented towards the future, you should go ahead with a B550 motherboard.
+The only reason to choose B450 is if you already own it, if you use an APU no longer supported on B550, or if someone offers it to you for $20.
+In other scenarios, B550 provides both the price and the performance suitable for a budget chipset/motherboard.
 Also, B550 supports a dual GPU configuration whereas B450 doesn’t.

 B550 vs X570